telerik/kendo-angular-i18n-sample/README.md

 ## Running the Application

-To run your application with the `es-ES` locale, run the `ng run start-es`.
+To run your application with the `es-ES` locale, run the `npm run start-es`.

 ## Original Angular CLI Documentation